ZcashFoundation/GrantProposals-2018Q2/README.md

 ## The Proposal Process

-1. The proposer files a pre-proposal *Issue* in this dedicated Github repository: https://github.com/ZcashFoundation/GrantProposals-2018Q2/issues The *Issue* should explain the tentative proposal–informally but in detail.
+1. The proposer files a *pre-proposal* in this dedicated Github repository: https://github.com/ZcashFoundation/GrantProposals-2018Q2/issues The should explain the tentative proposal–informally but in detail.
 This must be done by **[TODO: DATE TBD]**
-1. Public discussion will ensue in comments on the pre-proposal *Issue*.
+1. Public discussion will ensue in comments on the *pre-proposal*.
 The discussion will hopefully include support, critique, suggestions for improvements, and pointers to relevant resources.
-1. The Zcash Foundation Grant Review committee—as a result of this debate, and its discretion—will advise pre-proposals if they are strong candidates and will invite them to submit a full, stand-alone proposal.
-For others they will advise grants are unlikely to be awarded—but this advice will be provisional and will not restrict any pre-proposal for final submission.
+1. The Zcash Foundation Grant Review committee will, following this discussion, inform proposers whether they are invited to submit a full proposal.
+This invitation is advisory, and indicates the committee's evaluation of whether it is likely that a submission along the lines outlined in pre-proposal can be strong candidate for funding.
+Whether to proceed with the submission remains at the discretion of the proposers.
 1. Subsequently, and no later than **[TODO: DATE TBD]**: the proposer will post a formal stand-alone Submission document, as an attachment in the issue.
 The Submission should summarize the official proposal, following the structure outlined below.
 The proposer may revise the Submission, e.g., to address ongoing feedback, by filing new versions of pre-proposals as attachments in the *Issue*, until the Submission Deadline of **[TODO: DATE TBD].**
 1. After the Submission Deadline, the Zcash Foundation Grant Review Committee will convene to make its funding decision, based on the submissions, the community feedback gathered in the issues, and possibly other consultation.